paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

 <a id="section-3808"></a>
 ## § 3808.
 Limitations
-**(a)** A hearing under [section 3803(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3803/d/2&num=0&edition=prelim) with respect to a claim or statement shall be commenced within 6 years after the date on which such claim or statement is made, presented, or submitted.
+**(a)** A notice to the person alleged to be liable with respect to a claim or statement shall be mailed or delivered in accordance with section 3803(d)(1) not later than the later of—

+(1) 6 years after the date on which the violation of section 3802 is committed; or

+(2) 3 years after the date on which facts material to the action are known or reasonably should have been known by the authority head, but in no event more than 10 years after the date on which the violation is committed.

 **(b)** A civil action to recover a penalty or assessment under [section 3806 of this title](./chapter-038-administrative-remedies-for-false-claims-and-statements.md#section-3806) shall be commenced within 3 years after the date on which the determination of liability for such penalty or assessment becomes final.